NorthBridge/playbook/Ubuntu_Install_Instructions.md

 	psql
 	create database northbr6_devwaterwheel;

 After you are done with setting up the database you can log out by Ctrl+D twice OR until you see that your back in your virtual environment, you see (playbook).
+You should always see (playbook) unless in postgres.

 *In case you need to change your password for user posgres: